asyncapi/website/pages/docs/tutorials/message-validation.md

 You will be using the [Eclipse Mosquitto](https://mosquitto.org/) broker.
 The MQTT protocol provides a lightweight method of messaging using a publish/subscribe model.
 You will also use an MQTT client that runs an MQTT library and connects to an MQTT broker over a network.
 Here publishers and subscribers are MQTT clients.
 The publisher and subscriber labels refer to whether the client is publishing or subscribing to receive messages.

-In the [previous tutorial](https://asyncapi.com/docs/tutorials/generate-code), you generated your application that uses [Glee](https://github.com/asyncapi/glee) framework.
-Now you will be validating the messages which you will be sending to your application using a Mosquitto broker and an MQTT client.
+In the [previous tutorial, you generated an application](https://asyncapi.com/docs/tutorials/generate-code) that uses [Glee](https://github.com/asyncapi/glee) framework.
+Now you will be validating the messages that you will be sending to your application using a Mosquitto broker and an MQTT client.

 <Remember>